Bludsoee/ept-2025-b00s/writeups/crypto/Curvy/Sjokoladepålegg/README.md

 2067106871 * 2477515409 * 2952556279^2 * 3393346153^2
 ```

 Smooth order = small prime factors = a nightmare.
-Here is where Pohlig-Hellman algorithm can help us.
+See references.

 This script does: